Simple Machines Forum: Licensing

 SMF 1.0 and 1.1 are published under a proprietary license.
 While it is source-available, redistribution and/or distribution of modified components is limited to authorized entities.

 SMF version 2.0 and 2.1 are licensed under the 3-clause BSD license.
 It is also open source with redistribution of modified code subject to the BSD requirements.

 Products

-Simple Machines Forum (SMF) software is written in PHP and uses MySQL for database management – it is built around established industry standards and is generally valued for its high security standards.
-The use of PHP, MySQL and the fact that SMF is freeware, helped spawn the creation of a large and relatively active volunteer development community.
+Simple Machines Forum (SMF) software is written in PHP and uses MySQL for database management.

 SMF is commonly deployed on basic web hosting packages, usually Linux, Apache, MySQL, PHP (LAMP) compliant servers.
 Installations on VPS or dedicated servers are usually needed for sites with a large number of concurrent users online at the same time.
 The number of concurrent users that can be handled depends on the available server resources, the resource limits a hosting provider may imply, the server configuration, and on which kind of modifications have been installed.
 SMF itself has virtually no limit of traffic it can process, however: the more users online, the more powerful hardware it will require in order to function.